mist64/cbmbus_doc/7 JiffyDOS.md

 * C64: 0.985249 MHz (PAL) or 1.022727 MHz (NTSC)
 * PAL VIC-20: 1.108404 MHz
-* TED: about 0.89 MHz (PAL and NTSC)
+* TED: about 0.89 MHz (PAL and NTSC; JiffyDOS puts the CPU into half-speed mode)
 * 1541: 1.000 MHz

-On the TED series (C16, C116, Plus/4), JiffyDOS runs at the lower of the two possible CPU speeds.
+All numbers in the following table are clock cycles, not microseconds!

 | Step | C64            | VIC-20 (PAL)   | TED               | 1541    |
 |------|----------------|----------------|-------------------|---------|